baptistecabrera/bca-docker/doc/commands/Invoke-DockerContainerCommand.md

 -a----       2020-09-02   8:56 AM           4579 BackEndScript.ps1
 -a----       2020-09-02  11:25 AM           5979 FrontEndScript.ps1

-Get-DockerContainer -Name "*BackEnd" -ComputerName MyHostServer -Credential DOMAIN\MyUser -Authentication CredSSP | Invoke-DockerContainerCommand -FilePath C:\Scripts\BackEndScript.ps1 -RunAsAdministrator -RunAsJob
+Get-DockerContainer -Name "*BackEnd" -ComputerName MyHostServer -Credential DOMAIN\MyUser -Authentication CredSSP | Invoke-DockerContainerCommand -FilePath C:\Scripts\BackEndScript.ps1 -ArgumentList $Arg0, $Arg1 -RunAsAdministrator -RunAsJob -Credential DOMAIN\MyUser -Authentication CredSSP -AuthenticationOn Host, Docker

 ```
-This example will get all containers that match "*BackEnd" on computer MyHostServer, using DOMAIN\MyUser with CredSSP, and run the script C:\Scripts\BackEndScript.ps1 as administrator and as a job in each container.
+This example will get all containers that match "*BackEnd" on computer MyHostServer, using DOMAIN\MyUser with CredSSP on both the host server and the container, and run the script C:\Scripts\BackEndScript.ps1 as administrator and as a job in each container.
 ## Parameters
 ### `-Container`
 An array of pscustomobjects containing the container(s) where the command will be run.